 For the district to function efficiently and have the necessary personnel present to effect a high achieving learning environment, employee absences need to be kept to a minimum.
 The district acknowledges that there are times during the school year when employees have personal business that needs to be addressed during the school day.
-Each full-time employee with a 190 day contract shall receive two (2)1 days of personal leave per contract year.
-Each full-time employee with a 240 day contract shall receive three (3) days of personal leave per contract year.
-The leave may be taken in increments of no less than one half day.
+Employees of the District working 20 or more hours per week receive two (2) days of personal leave per contract year if have less than 20 years of experience.
+Both days will be at no cost to the employee.
+Employees with 20 years of experience or more will receive three (3) personal days per year.
+All three days will be at no cost to the employee.
+These can be taken one-half day at a time, if requested.
+An employee may take personal leave when he/she must be absent from work for reasons which do not entitle the employee to take sick leave.